MYXORA · WELLNESS AI · CONCEPT 2026

 04

-That constraint made every design decision harder and better.
+That constraint made every decision harder and better.
 I couldn't optimize one piece without thinking about what fed into it and what came out of it.

 NEXT

-The ritual makes sense once you're inside it.
-Getting someone there without over-explaining is the hardest thing left.
+Attachment is the whole bet.
+But there's a point where it could tip into obligation, and I don't know where that line is yet.
+Onboarding is the other open piece, the ritual makes sense once you're inside it, getting someone there without over-explaining is the hardest thing left.
 The prototype covers Sanctuary, Brew Elixir, Apothecary, and Whispers.
 Companion evolution and onboarding are designed in Figma and next in the build queue.